osegbotonie/enterprise-m365-administration-lab/docs/05-attribute-to-group-mapping.md

 GRP-LOC-Abuja
 ```

-The resulting access should then be determined by the organization's access assignment model.
+The resulting access should then be determined by the organization's access model.

 For example: